 The fact that Tempton Group, due to its own qualified digital unit, is in the top group of the personnel service provider market in terms of digitization as well and is investing here substantially, will further improve the market position of Tempton Group in the future.
-For the financial performance indicators for 2023, Tempton Group expects another significant increase (sales) or a continued stable development of approx. 24.00 % (gross profit margin) compared to the level of the past financial year.
-For the EBITDA, Tempton Group expects, despite an enormous organic growth initiative and the continuous investments in digitization, for 2023 that this will come in slightly above the level of the past financial year (kEUR 21,003).
+For the financial performance indicators for 2024, Tempton Group expects another significant increase (sales) or a continued stable development of approx. 24 % (gross profit margin) compared to the level of the past financial year.
+The Tempton Group expects EBITDA for 2024 to come close to the level of the 2022 financial year (kEUR 21,003), in particular due to a continuously growing positive earnings effect from the new openings.

-&lt;sup>11 The data refers to temporary employees of Tempton Personaldienstleistungen GmbH, Essen as part of Tempton Group.
+&lt;sup>8 The data refers to temporary employees of Tempton Personaldienstleistungen GmbH, Essen as part of Tempton Group.